db47h/go-decnumber/README.md

 - a global context
 - a global stack of numbers (implemented as a slice)

 For all arithmetic computations, temporary numbers, etc., we use the idiomatic deferred call to FreeNumber().
 When numbers get pushed off the stack, they are just discarded, without a call to FreeNumber().
-When the user requests a change in precision, the global context is just recreated with the requested precision.
+When the user requests a change in precision, the global context is replaced by a newly created one with the requested precision.
 Numbers present on the stack are kept as is since they are still valid Numbers when used as operands in arithmetic functions.

 ## Threading, goroutines